astroML/astroML-notebooks/chapter8/astroml_regression_example.md

 ### Gaussian basis functions

 Of course, other basis functions are possible.
 For example, one useful pattern is to fit a model that is not a sum of polynomial bases, but a sum of Gaussian bases.
-E.g. we could substitute $𝑥^2$ for Gaussians (where we fix $𝜎$ and $𝜇$ and fit for the amplitude) as long as the attribute we are fitting for is linear.
+E.g. we could substitute $x^2$ for Gaussians (where we fix $\sigma$ and $\mu$ and fit for the amplitude) as long as the attribute we are fitting for is linear.
 This is called basis function regression.

 ```{code-cell} ipython3
 from astroML.linear_model import BasisFunctionRegression